Atlas975/Notes/MachineLearning/Decision_trees.md

 ___
 # Decision trees
-- A non-parametric  [[Artificial_intelligence#Supervised learning|supervised learning]] algorithm that can be used for classification and regression Forming a tree-like model of decisions.
+- A non-parametric  [[Artificial_intelligence#Supervised learning|supervised learning]] algorithm that can be used for classification and regression, forming a tree-like model of decisions.
+This model is fast but prone to overfitting
 - Splits are chosen based on how much they maximise the separation of classes or minimise the variance for regression trees.
 Finding the optimal tree is computationally infeasible